SansGuidon/bookmarks/README.md

 * [AlternativeTo](https://alternativeto.net/platform/self-hosted/?license=opensource) - Open Source Self-Hosted apps on AlternativeTo
 * [Sven Taylor](https://restoreprivacy.com/firefox-privacy/) - (2021) Firefox Privacy – The Complete How-To Guide for 2021
 * [Sven Taylor](https://restoreprivacy.com/privacy-tools/) - (2021) Privacy Tools - How to restore your online privacy in 2021
+* [PrivacyTests.org](https://privacytests.org/) - is an open-source initiative that subjects popular web browsers to a suite of automated tests.
+These tests are designed to audit web browsers' privacy properties in an unbiased manner.

 # Procrastinating :pig2: :dog2:
 * [Random Hunt](https://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
 Meaning : best of products, one random product at a time